Experienced Divorce and Family Law Representation

 Even if you are not able to resolve all divorce issues through mediation, you may be able to reduce the number of issues that need to be litigated in court, making the overall process more efficient and less stressful.

-How To Choose An Attorney Who Can Mediate Your Divorce
+How To Choose The Right Attorney To Mediate Your Divorce

 Choosing a mediator for the first time can be daunting, but understanding the process and the potential outcomes can help you in your decision.
 There are some characteristics to consider when selecting an attorney to ensure an efficient mediation, but more importantly, you will want someone who can also represent you in court if needed.
 At O'Connor Family Law, P.C., our attorneys offer a flexible and comprehensive approach to help you reach your goals.